Make Informed Decisions with Viking Therapeutics Inc. (VKTX) Stock Updates - News Heater

 Conclusion

-In conclusion, Viking Therapeutics Inc. (VKTX) has had a better performance lately.
-Opinion on the stock among analysts is bullish, with some giving it a “buy” rating and others a “hold”.
+In a nutshell, Viking Therapeutics Inc. (VKTX) has experienced a better performance in recent times.
+The stock has received mixed “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.